davepar/gcalendarsync/README.md

 will appear.
 Google is trying to protect against some malicious Apps scripts that were floating around.
 I haven't jumped through the steps yet to become a trusted developer.
 By publishing the source for this script, everybody can verify for themselves that it isn't doing anything nefarious.
-If you trust that, click on "Advanced" and then the link at the bottom ending in "unsafe".
+If you trust that, click on "Advanced" and then the link at the bottom ending in "(unsafe)".
 Finally, click "Allow" in the next dialog.

 Depending on the number of changes, the script runs in a few seconds to a few minutes.